 Short answer: We don't know yet.

-Team Snake started swabbing LEWS for SFD in May 2017, and we plan to continue doing so in future years to try to learn more about the disease and monitor its progression in our LEWS.
+Team Snake started swabbing LEWS for SFD in May 2017.
 Of 252 swabs from 181 individuals taken throughout the summer of 2017, 75.4% tested positive for the presence of the fungus.
 However, presence of the fungus does not mean the snake is infected with SFD.
 It is thought that some snakes are able to avoid infection from Ophidiomyces but still harbor the fungus on their skin, which can then be transmitted to other snakes in the population.
 We are continuing to monitor our study sites every year to determine the prevalence of this disease among the LEWS populations, with over 300 swabs collected in 2019.
 We are are also hoping that this monitoring will allow us to track the health of individuals over time to better understand the progression of the disease in the wild.

 What can you do to help?